Bank Independent Stadium: Construction

 A ground breaking ceremony was held on June 14, 2024, at the Bill Jones Athletic Complex.
 Demolition on the site began in July when demolition began on Mike D. Lane Field.
 As demolition started on the stadium, construction started on a new turf practice field and track that is located next to the Hilda B. Anderson Softball Complex.
 This field will serve as the practice field for the football and women's soccer teams until the stadium is finished in 2026.
 As the summer and fall continued, crews began digging the bowl for the base off the football field and installing new drainage systems.
 Work also began on the retaining wall of the new parking lot for Mike D. Lane Field.

 On December 6, 2024, the Board of Trustees approved a $53.6 million bid by Fite Building Company to construct Bobby Wallace Field at Bank Independent Stadium.
 Mike D. Lane Field's construction contract had already been awarded for $12 million.
 Fite's bid included the seven alternates the university wanted to add to the project.
 Fite also is the contractor for the new LaGrange Hall dorm that is being built across the street from the Bank Independent Stadium site.

+On July 31, 2025, the final steel beam for the project was laid and ceremony was held to commemorate the milestone.